jkingsman/AO3-LaTeX-Novelizer/README.md

 In order to convert to PDF, you can use a website like Overleaf to upload a ZIP file containing the `latex_source` directory.

 If you want to build locally, you'll need a LaTeX program capable of PDF output.
 Finding, installing, and using those is beyond the scope of this README, I'm sorry.

+If you want to customize the size and format for binding, you can find those settings in `options.sty`.

 # What about non-AO3 HTML?
 Generally, this tool is specifically meant to work on AO3 HTML exports, but there's technically not a reason it can't work on other HTML -- as long as Pandoc can eat it, it should convert.
 You may get errors about not finding chapter titles; any manipulation of the generic output will be up to you in terms of establishing a chapter structure from Pandoc's file fragments.